Black Swan Events, might be interesting to you. Maybe you don’t know about them or you are thinking about them. You maybe have a questions about them.

 The History of the Black Swan

-The term for these rare events originates from the early Western (and false) belief that all swans were white because white swans were all our ancestors had ever known.
-But, when the Dutch explorer Willem de Vlamingh discovered black swans in Australia in 1697, that belief was shattered.
+The term for these rare events originates from the early beliefs that all swans were white because a black swan had never been seen before.
+But, when an explorer discovered black swans in Australia, that belief was shattered.

 The discovery of the black swan was an unexpected scientific event that profoundly changed history and zoology forever.